Road Trip Adventure To Strasbourg, Europa Park, And A Castle

 The next day we had to leave and drive back home.

-Instead of spending more time in Strasbourg and leave in the afternoon, we decided to start driving in the morning and make a stop somewhere along the way.
+Despite the fact that there were more things to do in Strasbourg, we decided to start driving in the morning and make a stop somewhere along the way.

 A quick search revealed us a new destination, which we hadn’t visited before and was exactly in the middle of our route back home.